kusari-network/kusari-docs/docs/validator-guides/validator.md

 ## Part 2 - Assign the node to an account
 ---
 The second part of this guide will complete the validator setup by connecting your server with your Substrate account.
 Make sure you have some KSI in your substrate wallet.
-In case you need KSI please see the [claim](../get-started/claims.md) section.
+In case you need KSI please see the <a href="https://docs.kusari.network/get-started/claims/" target="_blank"> claim </a> section or watch our <a href="https://youtu.be/lPRF43-9IGU" target="_blank"> YoutTube Walkthrough </a>.

 ### What are stash and controller accounts?